HOUSTON HERNIA MESH LAWSUIT

 What Is a Hernia?

 An organ or fatty tissue squeezes through a weak area in the surrounding muscle or connective tissue (fascia), causing a hernia.
-Inguinal (inner groin), incisional (coming from an incision), femoral (outer groin), umbilical (belly button), and hiatal hernias (upper stomach) are the most frequent.
+Inguinal (inner groin), incisional (coming from an incision), femoral (outer groin), umbilical (belly button), and hiatal hernias (upper stomach) are the most frequent types of hernias.

 - Inguinal hernia: The intestine or bladder protrudes through the abdominal wall or into the inguinal canal in the groin in an inguinal hernia.
 Inguinal hernias account for around 96 percent of all groin hernias, and the majority of them arise in males due to an inherent weakness in this region.